 Disclosure: This post has affiliate links.

-Rehearsal for a fashion show in Alaska
+Rehearsal for a Fashion show in Alaska

 Behind us are three women busy ironing the chair dresses for the show.
 The steam of ironing is in the air.
 The talk master just left the stage after announcing the step sisters.
 The music starts playing.
 Models of all age, size and shape enter the stage one after the other.
 They walk the cat walk in high heels.
 The jeans they are wearing are about 4 inch too short for the shoes they are wearing, not to mention that no stylist would pair these shoes with boot cut jeans.
 If jeans, it would be cuffed boyfriends or skinnies.
 If…

-No dress rehearsal in Alaska
+No Dress Rehearsal in Alaska

-In Fairbanks, nobody would wear the original gowns, or costumes at a rehearsal in Alaska in winter.
-The room is just too chilly a day before the show.
-Huge conference or ballrooms are only heated when needed.
-Otherwise are set to 40F (5C) so the pipes don’t freeze.
-Thus, you start about 24 hours prior to use to warm the room up.
+In Fairbanks, nobody would wear the original gowns or costumes at a rehearsal in Alaska in winter.
+The event room is just too chilly a day before the fashion shows in Alaska.
+For energy cost and environmental reasons huge conference or ballrooms are only heated when needed.
+Otherwise the thermostat is set to 40F (5oC) so the pipes don’t freeze.
+Thus, you start about 24 hours prior to the event to warm the room up.

-Photos: G. Kramm (2014)
+Photos: G. Kramm

-Copyright 2013-2016 Nicole Mölders | All rights reserved
+© 2013-2021 Nicole Mölders | All rights reserved